Waztom/xchem-CAR/README.md

 # <a name="Startsystem"></a>Start system
 ### <a name="LocateReopsitory"></a>Locate Reopsitory
-* in terminal change directory to your coppy of the repo :
+* in terminal change directory to your copy of the repo :
     >```cd ```<em>```[local file path to xchem-CAR repoistory]```

     </em>